lukso-network/docs/docs/guides/network/update-the-node.md

 ## Update the LUKSO CLI

 Updating your node is similar to the installing process, while keeping your previous keystore data.
-If you already have the latest LUKSO CLI version, you can also only update your [blockchain clients](#updating-the-blockchain-clients).
+If you already have the **latest LUKSO CLI version** and **network configs**, you can also just update your [blockchain clients](#updating-the-blockchain-clients).

 <Tabs>
   <TabItem value="update-v6" label="Update from Version 0.6">